Long after initial repair and repainting, the bungalow is weathering well |

 There are challenges particular to specific trades that at

-times may seem insurmountable.
-Like electricians, who have a tendency to rip open wall
+times can seem insurmountable.
+For example electricians, who have a tendency to rip open wall

-surfaces to facilitate the rewiring of older houses.
-This can do significant damage to interior heritage details, without really careful oversight.
+surfaces to facilitate easy rewiring in older houses.
+This can do significant damage to interior heritage details, without really detailed planning and careful oversight.
 The alternative is a person willing to take more time and develop real creativity.
-I was most fortunate to find retired electrician
+I was most fortunate to locate retired electrician

-Monty Gill, who was truly inventive at pulling wires without destroying walls, but this it turns out is a
+Monty Gill, who was truly inventive at pulling wires without damaging walls, but this it turns out is a

 rarity.